 Adaptation, change, transformation and mutability are the primary themes that characterize my work.
 These issues manifest themselves in different ways – sometimes it is through the combination of disparate elements – a flower, bird, or landscape merging with mechanical or technical structures – other times, it is through geometric forms.
-Whether the forms are abstract or representational there is always a sense of alteration or developing into something else.
+Whether the forms are abstract or representational there is always a sense of alteration or development into something new.

 I shift between painting through observation of collages and maquettes – and a more immediate process in which areas are masked off and then use a trowel and squeegee to apply the paint.
 Often, found objects such as string, wire mesh, or even a potato sack are used to make monotypes contributing to the heterogeneous nature of the work.
-The geometric paintings involve a more systematic approach of masking and mixing palettes of some very subtle color variations that create a sense of transparency, depth or volume – and in some cases, blur the distinction between painting and sculpture.